 While regular secondhand smoke exposure can lead to a variety of health issues in adults, children are even more vulnerable to the effects of being around tobacco smoke.
 This is because their bodies and organs are still in developmental stages.

-The CDC also states that black children are more likely to be exposed to cigarette smoke.
 Children don’t have a say when it comes to being around cigarette smoke.
-This makes decreasing associated risks even more challenging.
+This makes limiting associated risks even more challenging.